tcufer/wordle_pulse/docs/index.md

 [Wordle](https://www.nytimes.com/games/wordle/index.html) puzzle game has now been around for almost a year.
 Since the start, it grew a lot in popularity, not only with playing it, but sparking new variations of the game.
 It also became an attractive topic for different data oriented projects, based on its play and results that were shared on social networks ([WordleStats](https://twitter.com/wordlestats), [What makes a Wordle word hard?](https://waldrn.com/what-makes-a-wordle-word-hard/)).

 This article is based on the project done for building a data pipeline for capturing and parsing Wordle results, making them more accessible to propel further analysis on the top of it.
+Please check the [repo](https://github.com/tcufer/wordle_pulse) for the full code and setup instructions.

 First, we will outline the problem we want to tackle.
 With the given objective of the project, together with requirements and assumptions, we will provide the high level architecture.
 Then, each stage will be explained to understand its purpose and what it does.
 Finally, a simple use case with a dashboard is provided, to get the feeling of what can be done.